TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/global-config.md

 In `globalConfig` above we have overwritten all the default values.
 #
-That means, that doesn't really matter now if we use `error`, or `info` notification.
+That means that doesn't matter now if we use `error`, or `info` notification.
 All of them will now look the same.
 That is what `globalConfig` do.
 It overwrites properties for all the notifications.
 If we set there only `borderRadius` property for some value, then only `borderRadius` would be set global.
-Default values of all others properties would stay untouched:
+Default values of all other properties would stay untouched:

 #